Studies on Carrollian Quantum Field Theories: Discussion

 \section{Discussion}

 In this paper, we explored the quantum field description of massive Carrollian field theories and addressed the issue of gauge parameter-dependent mass observed in this Carrollian sector.
 Our analysis begins with a complex Carrollian scalar field, followed by Carrollian fermions and Carrollian electrodynamics.
 We use canonical quantization in position space to discuss complex scalar and fermionic fields.
 This is so because position space is naturally suited for Carrollian quantum theories; the ultra-locality is easily represented through the delta function in the expressions for two-point correlation functions.
 We extended our study by applying functional techniques to examine the quantum aspects of Carrollian electrodynamics.
 A detailed analysis of its gauge structure is presented, and fully gauge-fixed propagators were derived by carefully identifying the gauge-fixing conditions.
 We further investigate scalar Carrollian electrodynamics (sCED) as an example of an interacting Carrollian field theory.
 The significance of sCED lies in a recent study which indicates that the renormalized mass depends on the choice of gauge-fixing parameter, challenging the fundamental understanding of mass in quantum field theories.
 From the perspective of quantum field theory, the renormalized mass is a physically observable quantity and should remain independent of the renormalization technique employed.
 Therefore, a sensible quantum field theory should not exhibit such a behaviour.
 We thoroughly examined the source of this discrepancy in sCED and restored the gauge independence of mass within the Carrollian framework.
-Given the importance of this issue, we delve deeper into the question of gauge independence of mass in sCED by utilizing techniques from BRST quantization.
-Consequently, we constructed the BRST action for sCED and obtain the corresponding BRST transformation.
-Using BRST action, we derived Nielsen identity to confirm the independence of mass from the gauge-fixing parameter in sCED.
+Furthermore, it is natural to ask if the problem of gauge dependence is present if we replace complex scalars with Carroll fermions.
+It is very likely that the issue of gauge dependence will persists for as long as the theory stems from a reduction of a relativistic theory.
+It is therefore important to note that one must gauge fix the theory completely in Carrollian sector unlike Lorentzian field theories where the covariance of gauge fixing condition is preferred over complete gauge fixing.
+Clearly, this does not seem to be the case in Carrollian sector.
+Our findings have implications for flat space holography (when the bare mass vanish), as a holographic dual theory should fundamentally be a quantum field theory.
+Our analysis suggests that sCED and CQED, as discussed, may not be suitable candidates for interacting dual field theories residing on the boundary of an asymptotically flat spacetime.
+This perspective contributes to the evolving understanding of some existing discussions in the literature on gauge fixing in Carrollian quantum field theories.
+Clearly, the quantization of Carrollian field theories has proven significantly more nuanced than initially anticipated, revealing structural complexities that challenge standard relativistic intuitions\cite{deBoer:2023fnj,Cotler:2024xhb, Cotler:2025dau}.
+The development of Carrollian field theories has reached a critical juncture where it is evident that a straightforward extension of relativistic methods is insufficient.
+An interesting work \cite{Cotler:2025npu} that recently appeared further fuels this perspective.
+They question the validity of the bootstrapping program in Carrollian holography by demonstrating that interaction terms—specifically in a scalar $\phi^3$ theory—generate S-matrix components that cannot be determined solely by symmetry-based constraints on Green’s functions.
+While it highlights the limitations of bootstrapping, it does not question any constructive framework for building Carrollian holographic duals from first principles.
+Our manuscript contributes to this discussion from a different perspective.
+As of now, it seems that if the holographic principle holds, the scattering processes occurring in the bulk must be encoded within an interacting field theory on the boundary.
+We have shown that Abelian Carrollian gauge theories (such as sCED and CQED) appear to be unviable candidates for such a dual.
+This is because their interaction terms are essentially“artificial”; in their quantum manifestation, these theories do not admit any loop corrections to the propagators.
+This opens a significant new avenue of research.
+If a holographic dual is to exist for gravity in asymptotically flat spacetimes, our results suggest that the boundary theory must, at the very least, be non-Abelian to allow for the non-trivial quantum dynamics required by the bulk physics.
+Our work serves as a timely reminder of the importance of a comprehensive quantum field description when exploring holographic duals in this context.
+This is the message we want to give through this paper.